 Silver ‘focused on action’ in 2nd year as NBA commissioner

-NEW YORK (AP) — Adam Silver stood at the podium last All-Star weekend and said he wanted to listen.
+NEW YORK (AP) — Adam Silver stood at the podium during last year’s NBA All-Star weekend and said he wanted to listen.

 He was two weeks into his rookie year as NBA commissioner, interested in traveling around the league and hearing new ideas about how to make it better.

 When he returns to the All-Star stage on Saturday — a setting he readily acknowledges will have a special meaning for him as a native New Yorker — he isn’t planning to announce a new platform.
 But he also knows that the time for talk is ending.